OWNER & RESIDENT A-Z

 The Municipal Property Assessment Corporation is responsible for assessing the value of all property and City of Toronto property taxes are payable by each Unit.
 Disputes about property assessments or the taxes assessed on your Unit and the payment of these taxes are the owner’s responsibility.

 The recreation facilities include a swimming pool, two saunas, a squash court, a small exercise room and a billiard table in the lounge.
-Most facilities are on the 2nd floor and the hours of operation of all recreation facilities are 6:00am to 11:00pm.
+Most facilities are on the 2nd floor and the hours of operation of all recreation facilities (except the swimming pool) are 6:00am to 11:00pm.
+Due to the inspections and tests mandated by Toronto Public Health, pool hours are 9.30am to 9pm on weekdays and 10.30am to 6pm on weekends and most public holidays

-facilities are for the use of RESIDENTS only.
+Recreation facilities are primarily for the use of RESIDENTS.

 No person under sixteen (16) years of age shall be permitted within the recreation facilities or amenities unless accompanied at all times by a parent or the parent’s agent who shall be not less than sixteen (16) years of age.